 Special Collections and Rare Books

-The Nova Scotia Department of Natural Resources Library reminds patrons that all patrons must abide by the Canadian Copyright Act.
+The Nova Scotia Department of Lands and Forestry Library reminds patrons that all patrons must abide by the Canadian Copyright Act.
 Portions of books, journal articles, documents may be copied for personal research purposes only.
 For more information about the Copyright Act, please see http://www.cb-cda.gc.ca/home-accueil-e.html